renaissance-publishing/renaissance/content/chapters/21-races.md

   - Elves treat their feet as non-dominant limbs, so they need to purchase the Ambidextrous trait at least once to wield weapons with them without taking a penalty.
 - Natural Camouflage: Elves have complex skin patterns, which serve as camouflage.
   These patterns provide a +10 benefit to Stealth checks; this benefit is lost if their skin is covered, and is not cumulative with worn camouflage.

+#### Cultural Item: Clan Sword

+Clan Swords are wooden weapons used by many Wood Elves.
+They are carefully hewn from sturdy hardwood, and finished with designs unique to the tribe that produced them.
+Clan Swords arc like inverted sabres; have a narrow, diamond-like cross-section; and are weighted towards the very tip.
+They almost always feature leather or linen lanyards to secure the weapon to the wielder's hand.

+Tags: One-handed, Easy, Blunt, Secure, Well Suited: Maim, Well Suited: Mighty Blow

+Damage: 1d10+3+DB

+AP: 1

 #### Optional Background: Ash Elven Undercity